EidosMedia/neon-frontoffice-ts-sdk/README.md

 # Neon frontoffice typescript SDK

-> A lightweight, framework-agnostic JavaScript library for interacting with **Eidosmedia Neon**.
+> A lightweight, framework-agnostic TypeScript library for interacting with **Eidosmedia Neon**'s "Front Office" end points.

 This is the library for communicating with Neon front office services.
 It exposes APIs for backend communication and a suitable type system definition.